How to Improve Your Body Image

 These questions are a starter for body acceptance.

-And we can welcome a slow and steady shift from focusing on how we appear to the world, to how we feel in connection to our world.
+And we can welcome a slow and steady shift from focusing on how we appear to the world, to how we feel in connection to our world, and to connecting with one's body and personal experience.
 And, more importantly, to ourselves.

 I like to break body image work down into a handful of phrases.
 Now, these phases aren’t in a particular order, because as our bodies and our relationships in general, nothing is static.
 We have to expect good days and bad days and detach from the expectation that progress, or healing, happens in a linear fashion.
 Body acceptance takes time, so learn to be compassionate with yourself.